StrangerealIntel/CyberThreatIntel/Pakistan/APT/Transparent Tribe/22-01-20/analysis.md

 public static string ulhtagniasfilesLogs = "rndlbes".Split(new char[]{'|'})[0];}
 public static string ulhtagniasdefaultP = "122.200.110.101|ulhtagnias".Split(new char[]{'|'})[0];
 ```
-<h6>This connect on the default port (6421) and can switch depending on the needs of the operations</h6>
+<h6>This connects on the default port (6421) and can switch depending on the needs of the operations.</h6>

 ```csharp
 public static int[] ports = new int[]{6421,4920,10422,14823,16824};